szaumoor/ZSTweaks/ZSTweaks/README.md

 In reality, the sword deals 1d8+2 against all enemies and 1d8+2 again in a second tick of damage if the enemy is a dragon.
 So now the description is a bit more explicit about what it does and:

-- Regeneration improved to 1 HP per 15 seconds (5/2 rounds)
+- Regeneration improved to 1 HP per 5/2 rounds
 - Adds 15% resistance to all elements (i.e., the damage type of most dragons)
-- THAC0 against dragons and wyverns has a +4 bonus (side effect: affects other weapons while dual wielding)
+- THAC0 against dragons and wyverns has a +4 bonus
 - +2 AC vs. Dragons and Wyverns (essentially like a "Protection from Dragons and Wyverns" spell)
 - Detect Invisibility can be cast three times, not once per day
 - Deals an additional tick of 2d8+2 damage if the target is a dragon or wyvern